szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 You can try writing your own, but that it is even a larger endeavour than piecing your yamls together from blog posts.

-Most companies have an internal best practice and reference implementation on how to deploy to Kubernetes.
-That usually includes a Helm Chart, or a corresponding internal tool.
+Most companies have an internal best practice and reference implementation on how to deploy to Kubernetes which usually includes a Helm chart.

-But if you don't work for a company like that, you can use Gimlet's OneChart Helm Chart for your application.
+But if you don't work for a company like that, you can use Gimlet's OneChart for your application.
+OneChart is a Helm chart like any other, with the main goal to cover the 20 most common application deployment usecases.

 ## Use OneChart to deploy your application